NVIDIAGameWorks/SHARC/docs/Integration.md

 ### Render Loop Change

-Instead of the original trace call, we should have the following four passes with SHARC:
+Instead of the original trace call, we should have the following four passes with SHaRC:

-* SHARC update - updates the cache with the new data on each frame.
-Requires `SHARC_UPDATE 1` shader define
+* SHaRC update - updates the cache with the new data on each frame.
+Requires `SHaRC_UPDATE 1` shader define
-* SHARC resolve - combines new cache data with data obtained on the previous frame
+* SHaRC resolve - combines new cache data with data obtained on the previous frame
-* SHARC hash copy - the second step of the resolve pass required for data compaction
+* SHaRC hash copy - the second step of the resolve pass required for data compaction
-* SHARC render/query - trace scene paths with early termination using cached data.
+* SHaRC render/query - trace scene paths with early termination using cached data.
 Requires `SHARC_QUERY 1` shader define

 ### Resource Binding